 The approved landscaping plan shall set forth goals for the growth of new plants in order to achieve established landscaping within 18 months following completion of the required planting.
 The permittee shall supply information for Staff review of the completed landscaping at such time to confirm completion in accordance with the approved landscaping plan.
 In the event that some plants have not flourished at the time of review.
-Staff may require replacement planting as necessary to assure zones, or 50 feet from structures.
-Revegetation of slopes in, adjoining, and adjacent to the active park shall be completed within five years of the active park's complete and final construction to aid with the success and visibility of the plantings, depending on the type of habitat designed in the landscape plan and schedule of revegetation, to the satisfaction of Regional Planning.
+Staff may require replacement planting as necessary to assure completion in accordance with such plan.

+These requirements shall not apply to areas which have been previously landscaped and schedule of revegetation, to the satisfaction of Regional Planning.
 Landscaping plans shall be reviewed and approved by the Director prior to issuance of any grading permits.